-It is a well known fact that as a working (single) mum/parent in recruitment I have been a huge advocate and supporter to all recruiter parents since I became a parent in 2004; to all of those who face daily challenges working in the recruitment sector, with plenty of organisations conforming to our ever-changing society of offering flexibility and yet sadly a number who fail to recognise the benefit of opening their doors to the ever-increasing number of parents who just happen to work in our wonderful industry.
+It is a well-known fact that as a working (single) mum/parent in recruitment I have been a huge advocate and supporter to all recruiter parents since I became a parent in 2004; to all of those who face daily challenges working in the recruitment sector, with plenty of organizations conforming to our ever-changing society of offering flexibility and yet sadly a number who fail to recognize the benefit of opening their doors to the ever-increasing number of parents who just happen to work in our wonderful industry.

 I want to provide a caveat about this blog, this is not to disregard the millions of recruiters who are not parents obviously, it would not be helpful to alienate myself from you!
 However, I feel that I am a good authority on how companies can attract more working dads (as well as mums!) to their businesses and how those seeking more flexibility as a working parent can make things work for their lives and not compromise their career aspirations.

 As one to ensure my perspective is informed, I asked some trusted working dads I know well what their thoughts would be on this topic and I had some interesting responses:

 Mark Noakes of Kingsley Recruitment, recruiter since 1997 and dad to Alice aged 9.

 “Firstly, I would ask, “Why are working dads different from working mums ?”

 Historically and culturally it used to be down to ‘mum’ to stay at home and dad went out to work.
 Over the decades we have quite rightly changed this situation and also the perception and expectations of working parents.

 One thing that doesn’t seem to have changed fully though is the way working dads are viewed by employers.
 Some are lucky, however, most are not and are still not afforded the flexibility given to working mums.